olivercalazans/nmapy/README.md

 # DataSeeker
-DataSeeker is a command-line tool that collects information about devices.
-Completely made in Python with only one library dependency, it provides an easy-to-use interface for network exploration.
-This code is designed to run on Linux systems.
-However, it can also be used on Windows through WSL (I've done some basic testing, but not a full evaluation).
+DataSeeker is a Python-based command-line tool designed to gather information about devices.
+With only one external dependency, it provides a simple and efficient interface for network exploration.
+While the tool is optimized for Linux systems, it can also be used on Windows through WSL (Windows Subsystem for Linux).

 <br>